espocrm/documentation/user-guide/printing-to-pdf.md

 Printing to PDF provides an ability to generate PDF documents with a record data.
 The document content is defined by Template.

-You need to have at least one Template for the entity type of the record you want to print.
+Note: You need to have at least one Template for the entity type of the record you want to print.

 ### Printing single record

-'Print to PDF' will be available on the detail view under the dropdown next to the 'Edit' button.
+'Print to PDF' is available on the detail view under the dropdown next to the 'Edit' button.

 ### Printing multiple records